will62794/tla-web/README.md

-# TLA+ Web Explorer Prototype
+# TLA+ Web Explorer

-This is a prototype of a web based TLA+ interface for exploring and sharing specifications and traces.
+This is a web-based interface for exploring and sharing TLA+ specifications.
 The motivation is to have a better way to quickly interact with a TLA+ spec and easily share results.
-For example, provide a way to share error traces in a convenient, portable, and repeatable manner.
-A live version of the prototype is currently hosted [here](https://will62794.github.io/tla-web/#!/home).
-Here are some example specs to try out:
+For example, having a way to share counterexample traces in a convenient, portable, and repeatable manner.

+A live version of the tool is currently hosted [here](https://will62794.github.io/tla-web/#!/home), and here are some example specs to try out:

 - [Lock server](https://will62794.github.io/tla-web/#!/home?specpath=.%2Fspecs%2Flockserver.tla&constants%5BServer%5D=%7B%22s1%22%2C%20%22s2%22%7D&constants%5BClient%5D=%7B%22c1%22%2C%20%22c2%22%7D)
 - [Two phase commit](https://will62794.github.io/tla-web/#!/home?specpath=.%2Fspecs%2FTwoPhase.tla)